 These proposed rules do not have any impact on the environment.
 These rules contain standards that are in line with requirements of the Department of Environment, Great Lakes, and Energy (EGLE).
-These proposed rules do not have any impact on the environment.
-These rules contain standards that are in line with requirements of the Department of Environment, Great Lakes, and Energy (EGLE).
 These rules include EGLE requirements for management of waste, including marihuana waste.
 The rules indicate that waste must be disposed of in compliance with the National Resources and Environmental Protection Act (NREPA).

 18. Describe whether and how the agency considered exempting small businesses from the proposed rules.

 The proposed rules are designed to regulate all commercial marihuana businesses, regardless of their size.
 They are intended to allow any business, including a small business, to obtain a license in the industry.
-19. If small businesses are not exempt, describe (a) the manner in which the agency reduced the economic impact